esitarski/CrossMgr/helptxt/RiderDetail.md

 Remember, Ctrl-Z is undo!
 (Ctrl-Y is redo).

-## Show Photos...
-Button

-Clicking this button shows the photos of this rider if the [USB Webcam][] option is enabled.

 ## Gantt Chart and Lap Time Graph (bottom right of screen)
 This shows a Gantt chart for this individual rider's times, as well as a line graph showing the lap times.